-Subsequently, the Company has completed a number of additional exploration efforts including drilling, geophysical and geochemical studies and completed modelling of the known deposits in a 3-D geological model that will help guide future efforts to expand the known resources at Silver Hart and identify new potential areas for exploration.
+Subsequently, the Company has completed a number of additional exploration efforts including drilling, trenching and soil sampling, and completed modelling of the known deposits in Leapfrog (a 3-D geological model) and identified additional zones with exploration potential.
+The Yukon Geological Survey has also completed a regional airborne geophysical survey and efforts are underway to evaluate that data to identify areas of prospectivity on other portions of the Silver Hart Property.
+The combination of these efforts will guide future efforts to expand known resources at Silver Hart and identify new potential areas for exploration.